isaaxite/deploy-posts-to-github-issue/README.md

 - Step 1: init a configuration;

-- Step 2: Setting required properties;
+- Step 2: Setting required properties in the configuration file just created;

 - Step 3: Write some posts at `<repo>/source/`;